 A school is a place of learning.
-In order to be successful in its mandate to sponsor quality learning, we must foster an atmosphere in which students can become effective learners.
+To be successful in its mandate to sponsor quality learning, we must foster an atmosphere in which students can become effective learners.
 To this end, John Caboto Academy has rules of conduct to which we expect all students to adhere to both in school and in all school sponsored activities.